alessandroraffa/alessandroraffa/README.md

 ### Professional Overview

-- **Infobiotech (Software CTO & Co-Founder):** Guiding Infobiotech through the evolving landscape of software, my role has been to set a foundation for innovation and growth.
-As a founder, I initiated this journey, and now, as part of a dynamic team, we collectively steer our company towards new horizons.
-My focus is on leveraging software engineering to drive groundbreaking research, development and manufacturing.
+- **Infobiotech (Software CTO & Co-Founder):** Guided Infobiotech through the evolving landscape of software, my role was to set a foundation for software innovation and growth.
+As a founder, I initiated the journey, then, as part of a dynamic team, we collectively steered the company towards new horizons.
+My focus was on leveraging software engineering to drive groundbreaking research, development and manufacturing.

 - **Founder, CEO & CTO:** Spearheaded various initiatives and companies, focusing on sustainable web practices, integrating advanced software technologies, and optimizing web standards.
 My role has always been at the intersection of technology leadership and entrepreneurial innovation.